kubernetes/client-go/examples/in-cluster-client-configuration/README.md

 ## Running this example

-First compile the application for Linux:
+First:

     cd in-cluster-client-configuration
-    GOOS=linux go build -o ./app .

-Then package it to a docker image using the provided Dockerfile to run it on Kubernetes.
+Then using the provided Dockerfile to run it on Kubernetes.

 If you are running a [Minikube][mk] cluster, you can build this image directly on the Docker engine of the Minikube node without pushing it to a registry.
 To